 Excess Compensation.
 There is a 21% excise tax in excess of $1 million paid to a covered employee (i.e., one of the five highest compensated employees of the organization) by an applicable tax-exempt organization when there is no substantial risk of forfeiture of the rights to such remuneration (as defined at IRC Section 457(f)(3)(B)C).
 There are several limitations and exemptions to this rule.

 UBIT on Certain Fringe Benefits.
-Unrelated business taxable income includes any expenses paid or incurred by a tax-exempt organization for qualified transportation fringe benefits, a parking facility used in connection with qualified parking or any on-premises athletic facility, provided such amounts are not deductible under Section 274.
+Unrelated business taxable income includes any expenses paid or incurred by a tax-exempt organization for qualified transportation fringe benefits and parking facilities used in connection with qualified parking.

 Repeal of Advance Refunding Bonds.
 Interest on advance refunding bonds (i.e., refunding bonds issued more than 90 days before the redemption of the refunded bonds) is taxable.
 Interest on current refunding bonds continues to be tax-exempt.
 The provision is effective for advance refunding bonds issued after 2017.